 Individuals convicted of No Insurance but who had insurance at the time of the offense can submit proof of insurance to DPS.
 The suspension and surcharge fee for the No Insurance offense will be waived.
 Any fees paid towards a No Insurance surcharge, prior to submission and processing will not be refunded.
 In some instances, fees paid after processing is complete may be refunded and or re-applied to other outstanding surcharge accounts.

-To allow individuals to reduce their No driver License surcharge to $50 per year, if they obtain a driver's license no later than 60 days from the date of offense.
-To receive reduction, individuals must submit a copy of the temporary permit to the Department of Public Safety's Enforcement and Compliance Service.
-Valid driver license also includes an occupational, commercial, and interlock/restricted.
+Allows individuals to reduce their No Driver License surcharge to $50 per year, if they obtain a driver's license no later than 60 days from the date of offense.
+To receive reductions, individuals must submit a copy of the temporary permit to the Department of Public Safety's Enforcement and Compliance Service.
+Valid driver license also includes an Occupational, Commercial, and Interlock/Restricted.

 Required documents can be submitted by mail, fax or email.
 All documents submitted by email must be in PDF format.
 Individual must write their name, date of birth and driver license number on all documents so their record can be properly identified.